California cafe touts its $75 coffee as the world’s priciest

 SAN FRANCISCO — A California cafe is brewing up what it calls the world’s most expensive coffee — at $75 a cup.

-The 803 in the coffee’s name refers to the record-breaking price per pound paid for the organic beans at a specialty coffee auction in Panama, where the limited supply set off a bidding war that determined their astronomical price, said Bo Thiara, co-owner of the Klatch cafe in San Francisco.
+The 803 in the coffee’s name refers to the record-breaking $803 per pound the organic beans sold for at a recent auction after winning the Best of Panama coffee competition, said Bo Thiara, co-owner of the Klatch branch in San Francisco.
+He calls the annual competition the coffee world’s equivalent of the Oscars.

-Only 100 pounds (45 kilograms) of the beans were available for purchase, and most went to Japan, China and Taiwan, according to the Klatch website that says it secured 10 pounds (4.5 kilograms) and is the only chain in North America to have it.
+Only 100 pounds (45 kilograms) of the beans were available for purchase, and most went to Japan, China and Taiwan, Thaira said.
+Klatch secured 10 pounds (4.5 kilograms) and is the only chain in North America to have it.

+The coffee’s high quality and limited supply set off a bidding war that determined its astronomical price, topping last year’s winning beans that sold for $601 per pound, Thiara said.

 A few lucky coffee lovers got to try free samples Wednesday at the San Francisco branch, where promotional signs are on display advertising, “World’s Most Expensive Coffee.”